PrincetonUniversity/pbquick/README.md

-# pbquick: Fast Poisson Binomial Distribution
+# Fast R Package for the Poisson Binomial Distribution

-Repository for the development of R package "pbquick" by Santiago Olivella and Yuki Shiraito
+Repository for the development of R package "poisbinom" by Santiago Olivella and Yuki Shiraito